Prag8855/aab/content/guides/german-health-insurance.md

 Use my [recommendation tool](#your-options) to know your options.
 There are 3 types of health insurance and hundreds of options.
 The best option depends on your situation.
 If you apply for a [[National Visa]], you might need a combination of insurances.

+{% include "_blocks/healthInsuranceCalculatorStatic.html" %}

 ### 2. Ask an expert to choose

-Do not choose health insurance yourself.
-The cheapest option now can be an expensive mistake later.
-Your visa application can get rejected because you chose the wrong insurance.
+**If you choose [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**, you can't go wrong.
+All options are similar.
+Their cost and coverage are almost the same.
+[Barmer](/out/barmer) and [TK](/out/feather-tk) are safe options.
+You can change your mind and switch to private health insurance later.

+**If you choose [expat health insurance](/glossary/Expat%20health%20insurance)** for a [[National Visa]] application, get one of the [recommended options](#best-expat-health-insurance).
+If you choose long-term expat health insurance, ask an expert first.
+It's cheap now, but it can be an expensive mistake later.
+Many freelancers make that mistake.

-Always [ask a broker](#insurance-brokers) to help you.
-They ask you the right questions, look at all the options, and help you find the best health insurance.
-You can get better coverage for a lower price.
+**If you choose [private health insurance](/glossary/private%20Krankenversicherung)**, always ask an expert.
+Never choose private health insurance yourself.
+Don't trust comparison portals like Check24.
+An expert will ask you the right questions, look at all the options, and help you find the best health insurance.

+**If you are self-employed**, always ask an expert. [[Freelance visa]] applications are often rejected because of invalid insurance.
+Freelancers often choose the cheapest health insurance and regret it later.

+**If you are not sure**, ask an expert to help you decide.
 Their help is free.

 {% include "_blocks/healthInsuranceQuestion.html" %}